vegaprotocol/documentation/docs/tutorials/building_a_bot/getting-started.md

 ```

-Here we're defining some boilerplate to convert between the raw JSON we will send and receive to the Vega node and some dataclasses which make it easier to deal with things locally.
+Here we're defining some boilerplate to convert between the raw JSON that you will send to and receive from the Vega node, and some dataclasses that make it easier to deal with things locally.
 We also introduce a few factors of which it's important to be aware when building a trading system interacting with Vega Protocol.

 - `BatchMarketInstruction`: A batch market instruction allows you to send multiple order-related actions within one transaction, saving on the number of messages required and allowing you to submit more operations within one block than would otherwise be allowed.
-Check the network parameter value `"spam.protection.max.batchSize"` to find the maximum number of operations (submissions + amendments + cancellations) which can be submitted in a single batch instruction.
+Check the network parameter value <NetworkParameter frontMatter={frontMatter} param="spam.protection.max.batchSize" />  to see the maximum number of operations (submissions + amendments + cancellations) which can be submitted in a single batch instruction.
 - `convert_(to/from)_decimals`: As a blockchain it is important for Vega Protocol calculations to be replicable across multiple computers and architectures.
-To enable that, many numbers are represented as integers, allowing integer arithmetic to be performed and avoiding the representation issues floating point numbers can encounter (which can lead to small numerical differences between computations on different processor types etc).
+To enable that, many numbers are represented as integers, allowing integer arithmetic to be performed and avoiding the representation issues floating point numbers can encounter (which can lead to small numerical differences between computations on different processor types, etc).
 So, for example, a number `50.12` could be represented as `5012` with a decimal precision of `2` or `50120` with a precision of `3`.
 We can load these precisions from the market and asset specifications but need to convert between floating point numbers and this decimal precision to interact.
-There are generally three of which to be aware:
+There are generally three to be aware of:
-  - `asset`: Precision of the asset when dealing with it specifically (transfers etc)
+  - `asset`: Precision of the asset when dealing with it specifically (transfers, etc)
   - `price`: Precision of the price on a market (e.g. a price of `1243.42` would be `2` precision)
   - `position`: Precision of the position on a market, allowing fractional units (e.g. a precision of `1` would allow lots of `0.1` to be traded)

 Other functions are largely for conversion between the types.
 They are useful to read through, especially if you're newer to Python, but don't contain many Vega specifics.

 ### REST API
 Next we will put together a few REST API calls to load in data from the core.
 Into `vega_api_client.py` paste the following:

 ```python